-We were warned not to eat or drink too much alcohol at altitude as the digestion works that much more slowly.
-Pisco Sour is certainly in the latter category, around 2am I woke with hangover/headache.
-A couple of aspirin later I went back to sleep and slept until 7.30am.
-Luckily, I only had the one… Continue Reading
+31st May 2017 We were advised not to eat heavily or drink too much alcohol at altitude, as digestion slows significantly in such conditions.
+Pisco Sour definitely falls into the latter category.
+At around 2 am, I woke with a hangover and a pounding headache.
+A couple of aspirin later, I managed to drift back… Continue Reading

 Monthly Archive: May 2017